Corporate digitization and Lean Digital: when Process Intelligence meets the power of technology

 The Key Role of People and Culture

 A fundamental aspect, all too often underestimated, is the role of human capital.
 Digital transformation is not just a technological issue; it is, first and foremost, a cultural and organizational change.
-Statistics tell us that a significant percentage of digitization projects fail, often not due to technological limitations, but because of a failure to manage the human and organizational factors.
+Statistics show that a significant percentage of digitalization projects fail, often not due to technological limitations, but because of a failure to manage the human and organizational factors.

 This is why we emphasize the importance of: